nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <li>You should write OCL History and Physicals for new admissions and consults.</li>
 </ul>

-### Expectations of the Night Intern:
+### Expectations of the Night Float Intern:
 <ul>
   <li>Initial evaluation of new consults after 6pm.</li>
     <li>Complete post-operative checks (with notes) on all patients who have come out of the operating room after 3pm.</li>
+      <li>Direct communication of overnight clinical events with the senior-most vascular trainee responsible for the patient.</li>
   <li>Avoid ordering daily labs on inpatients.</li>
-  <li>Avoid writing OCL Update H&P until the patient is seen by you.</li>
-  <li>Direct communication of overnight clinical events with the senior-most vascular trainee responsible for the patient.</li>
 </ul>

 ### Expectations and Objectives for PGY-2 Residents: